xyflow/react-flow-docs/docs/api/hooks/use-react-flow.md

 sidebar_position: 1
 ---

-The `useReactFlow` hook returns the [React Flow instance](/docs/api/react-flow-instance) to manipulate nodes, edges and the viewport and get informations about the current state.
+The `useReactFlow` hook returns the [React Flow instance](/docs/api/react-flow-instance) to manipulate nodes, edges and the viewport and get information about the current state.
 You can find the list of functions on the [React Flow instance](/docs/api/react-flow-instance) page.

 :::caution